stacks-network/docs/src/pages/stacks-blockchain/mining.md

 ## Reward maturity

-Miner rewards take 100 blocks to mature.
+Miner rewards, i.e. block rewards and transaction fees take 100 blocks on the bitcon blockchain to mature.
+After successful mining a block your rewards will appear in the Stacks account after ~24 hours.

 ## Mining with Proof-of-Transfer